Primetalk/SynapseGrid/docs/README.EN.md

 Till now, all examples operated only with the data on the input contact.
 The result hasn't been stored inside the system.
 We have been using "pure" immutable functions without side-effects.
 These functions have a lot of useful characteristics.
-For example, we could easily parallel data processing.
+For example, we could easily parallelize data processing.
 There's no need to recreate the system to perform processing of another data — on-start one time creation is enough.
 Also, there's usually no need to debug such systems - the absence of side-effects makes the result to be determined only by input data.

 If data processing logic requires state saving - the most obvious solution is to use a variable inside the function to store the state:

 <pre>
 	var counter = 0